ferarn/K1-Series-Firmware-Repair/README.md

 # K1-Series-Firmware-Repair
 Collection of notes and files related to the different versions of the K1 series printers and their firmwares.
-Check "Releases" for specific image, binary, and ingenic related files.
+Check "Releases" for specific image, binary, and Ingenic related files.